tangshuang/.datamanager.js/README.md

 Notice: if you use `config` after a initailiztion, you will find the previous instances have no change, and the behind instances will use new config.

-### use(middleware)
+### intercept(interceptor)

-Add a new middleware into global middlewares list, if you want to set a special middleware in your component, use settings.middlewares to set.
+Add a new interceptor into global interceptors list, if you want to set a special interceptor in your component, use settings.interceptors to set.
-A middleware has the ability to modify request information before request has been sent.
+A interceptor has the ability to modify request information before request has been sent.
 It is useful to do authentication.

-A middleware is a function like:
+A interceptor is a function like:

 ```
 function(req, next, stop) {